lorenhx/appointmed/README.md

 # appointmed

-To run the Spring api it:
+To run it locally.

-1. Set environment variables in .env (See docker-compose.yaml to see which)
+1. Add 127.0.0.1 keycloak to /etc/hosts
 2. Run docker compose up -d
 3. Set vault secrets in ./initVault.sh
 4. Run ./initVault.sh
+5. Wait that all containers boot up and connect to http://localhost